greg-raven/Impeachment-Chronicles/_posts/2021-01-10-top-house-democrat-resolution-will-be-introduced-to-charge-trump-with-inciting-sedition.md

 ---
-title: 'Top House Democrat: Resolution will be introduced to charge Trump with 'inciting sedition''
+title: "Top House Democrat: Resolution will be introduced to charge Trump with 'inciting sedition'"
 layout: post
 author:
 - Jack Phillips